spring-tips/java-14/README.md

 </plugin>
 ```

 Now you're ready to go!
 Let's look at some Java code.
-The Spring Initializr was nice enough to give us a project and a skeletal entrypoint class:
+The Spring Initializr was nice enough to give us a project and a skeletal entry point class:

 ```java
 package com.example.fourteen;